Icybee/module-nodes/README.md

 ## License

-The module is licensed under the New BSD License - See the LICENSE file for details.
+This package is licensed under the New BSD License - See the [LICENSE](LICENSE) file for details.